DataKitchen/ngx-toolkit/projects/ngx-monaco-editor/README.md

 </mat-form-field>
 ```
 Where `formControl` is an instance of `FormControl`.
-In case the editor goes into any kind of erroneous state the `monaco` field of the `errors` object is set to `true`.
-That can be used to show custom error messages with `<mat-error>`.
+In case the editor goes into an erroneous state, the `monaco` field of the `errors` object is set to `true`.
+This can be used to show custom error messages with `<mat-error>`.

 ```typescript
 import { Component } from '@angular/core';